ShootMe/CelesteTAS/README.md

 - Fast Forward / Frame Advance Continuously: RightControl + RightShift
 - Pause / Frame Advance: [
 - Unpause: ]
-- These can be rebound in TASsettings.xml, found in the main Celeste directory.
+- These can be rebound in (Main Celeste Directory)\Saves\modsettings-CelesteTAS.celeste
+  - Note that you may have to reload Mod Settings in Celeste for this file to appear.

 ### Controller
 While in game